ChantelleKerr/cits3403-group-project/README.md

 ###### Selenium Tests
 The test opens up FireFox and simulates navigation that a user may take while using our website.

-**Please made sure the server is running** as we are performing client side testing.
+**Please made sure the server is running** because we are performing client side testing.

 ***Note**: This test will run for ~40 seconds*
 ```